StemVibrations/STEM/docs/formulation.rst

     \rho = (1-n)\rho_s + n\rho_f

 where :math:`\rho_f` is the density of the fluid phase (water).
-Because in STEM the soil is modelled as a drained single phase material this equation simplies to:
+Because in STEM the soil is modelled as a drained single phase material this equation simplifies to:

 .. math::
     \rho = (1-n)\rho_s